CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 Vue uses the Model-View-ViewModel(MVVM) pattern.
 It is a focused toolset for dealing with the View and ViewModel layer.
 A few further core components of an app are included, such as a router.
-Apart from these the core business logic is completly in the hands of the developer.
+Apart from these the core business logic is completely in the hands of the developer.

 Vue evolves the MVVM pattern forward in several respects.
 Complete widgets can be encapsulated in single `.vue` files